korchiev/smartchaindb/docs/sell_transaction_type.md

 ## Overview

-The `SELL` transaction type completes the sale process by accepting a buy offer and executing two atomic transfer transactions: one transferring the asset ownership to the buyer, and another transferring the payment from escrow to the seller.
-This ensures secure, simultaneous completion of both the asset and payment transfers, with the escrow system providing security for both parties.
+The `SELL` transaction type completes the sale process by accepting a buy offer and executing an atomic transfer.
+It transfers the asset ownership to the buyer while creating a payment output for the seller.
+The transaction validates that a valid BUY_OFFER with escrowed funds exists, ensuring both parties' interests are protected.

 ## Key Features

-- **Two Atomic Transfers**: Asset ownership and payment transfer happen simultaneously
+- **Atomic Asset Transfer**: Asset ownership transfer happens on-chain with UTXO spending
-- **Escrow Integration**: Payment automatically comes from escrow created by BUY_OFFER
+- **Escrow Validation**: Validates that escrowed payment exists from BUY_OFFER
-- **Asset Transfer**: Securely transfers asset ownership to buyer
+- **Dual Outputs**: Creates two outputs - asset to buyer, payment value to seller
 - **Buy Offer Validation**: Must reference a valid, existing buy offer
 - **Advertisement Status Control**: Prevents multiple sales and ensures proper flow
-- **Secure Payment**: Payment transfer is automatic and secure through escrow
+- **Simplified Payment**: Payment output represents value transfer (validated against escrow)

 ## Transaction Structure